Black Friday 2019: The best TV deals you can get right now

 Read: Apple Black Friday 2019: Great deals on MacBook Pro, Apple iPad and more

-Discuss: Black Friday 2019: Best TV deals on Samsung, Vizio, LG and more right now
+Discuss: Best Black Friday 2019 TV deals: Save up to $700 on Samsung, LG, OLED and Quantum LED

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.